-- Same as the TRC test. - Non-resource or non-energy benefits such as avoided carbon, reduced water consumption or improved water quality, and avoided health costs. - Some jurisdictions apply a lower discount rate or adder to the benefits to account for the greater uncertainty associated with non-resource and non-energy CDM benefits.
+- Non-resource or non-energy benefits such as avoided greenhouse gas emissions, reduced water consumption or improved water quality, and avoided health costs. - Some jurisdictions apply a lower discount rate or adder to the benefits to account for the greater uncertainty associated with non-resource and non-energy CDM benefits.